Begin Main Content Area

 EHC partners with state agencies, universities, non-profit partners, and community-based advocates and stakeholders, including environmental justice groups.
 Based on interest among stakeholders throughout the state, the EHC program is currently focused on the following activities:

 Environmental Health Indicators (EHI) Map: This map displays environmental health indicators and relevant risk factors, particularly for vulnerable populations.
 The map compiles information from DOH, DEP and several federal agencies to provide context about overlapping environmental hazards and social and health vulnerabilities.
-Information about the data used is available in the technical guidance document.
-The map tool document provides guidance on how to use various tools built into the EHI map.

 Harmful Algal Blooms (HABs): Identification and surveillance of Harmful Algal Blooms (HABs) and associated illnesses to determine their occurrence patterns, protect water and food supplies, and prevent adverse impacts on human health.